 Though horror stories abound regarding flight delays, lost baggage, and terrible service, flying is still the quickest and safest way to travel from one point to another.
-Gone are the days when only the elite few could travel as flying has become more affordable over the years.
+Gone are the days when only high society could travel as flying has become more affordable over the years.
 It still isn't "cheap" and for those on a tight budget, flying can seem out of reach.
 Airlines charge extra for amenities like extra legroom, early boarding, checked luggage, and special seat selection.
 Considering this, the cost of a single airplane ticket can add up quickly.
 For traveling families, the cost for tickets can surpass thousands of dollars.
 There are ways to mitigate the cost of airline tickets.
 Below are seven ways to save money when purchasing a ticket.

 1. Book Early

 Booking a flight reservation early has many benefits including a cheaper fare.
 It makes sense to book early rather than waiting until the last minute.
 Depending on the desirability of the destination and the fact that airlines run fewer flights these days, airplane seats are filling up fast.
 Reserving seats early is especially important when traveling during airlines' busiest times of the year.
 As the seats fill up on the airplane, prices increase for the remaining seats.
 It is simple supply and demand at work.